kw7oe/kw7oe.github.io/content/posts/last-6-weeks-in-rc.md

 ### How RC operates

-The other plus points of RC is how they operate.
+The other plus points of RC are how they operate.
 There are a couple of things I like about how RC operates.
 The onboarding, the first week, the ongoing improvements the facilitators trying to make, is beyond my expectations.
 While there is more I could write about how RC operates well from my